 Diabetic retinopathy occurs when diabetes damages the tiny blood vessels in the retina.
-In the early stages of the disease, (called nonproliferative retinopathy), these blood vessels leak fluid and distort sight.
-In the more advanced stage, (called proliferative retinopathy), fragile new blood vessels grow around the retina and in the vitreous humor (a clear substance that fills the eye).
-If left untreated, these blood vessels may bleed and cloud vision, or may scar and detach the retina.
+In the early stages of the disease (nonproliferative retinopathy), these blood vessels leak fluid and distort sight.
+In the more advanced stage (proliferative retinopathy), fragile new blood vessels grow around the retina and in the vitreous humor (a clear substance inside the eye).
+If these blood vessels are not treated, they may bleed and blur vision, or may scar and detach (disconnect) the retina.

 What happens if diabetic retinopathy is not treated?

-Scar tissue that forms on the back of the retina as a result of a contraction of the new blood vessels can cause the retina to pull away from the back of the eye.
+Scar tissue that forms on the back of the retina from shrinking of the new blood vessels can cause the retina to pull away from the back of the eye.
 This is called a retinal detachment.
-Retinal detachment can cause permanent blindness if left untreated.
+Retinal detachment can cause permanent blindness if it is not treated.

 Can diabetic retinopathy be prevented?

-You can also help slow down the development of diabetic retinopathy by keeping your blood glucose and blood pressure in check.
+You can also help slow development of diabetic retinopathy by keeping your blood glucose and blood pressure in check and avoiding smoking.